Dewb/monome-rack/docs/content/modules/teletype.md

 For advanced scripting techniques, see `@scanner-darkly`'s [GRID INTEGRATION studies](https://github.com/scanner-darkly/teletype/wiki/GRID-INTEGRATION).

 You can use either a physical or virtual grid to take advantage of the grid operators or Grid Control Mode.
-Hardware versions of Teletype can't use both the grid and the keyboard at the same time, and there are [some precautions to follow](https://monome.org/docs/grid/grid-modular/#teletype) regarding power loads, but thankfully the software version has none of these restrictions, making it an excellent environment for developing complex grid sequencers that you can later transfer to hardware.
+Hardware versions of Teletype can't use both the grid and the keyboard at the same time, and there are [some precautions to follow](https://monome.org/docs/grid/grid-modular/#teletype) regarding power loads, but thankfully the software version has none of these restrictions, making it an excellent environment for developing complex grid scenes that you can later transfer to hardware.

 # Further reading